Spending time outdoors can be a fun and invigorating experience…or an absolute drag if you don’t have the right gear!

 13. Camping Stove

 Choose a model that’s portable and easy to set up and you’ll never go without your morning coffee fix.
 For the most convenient option, choose a camp stove that runs on gas.
-The MSR PocketRocket 2 ticks all these boxes and is our top choice for camping.
+The MSR PocketRocket 2 ticks all these boxes and is our top choice for camping and backpacking.

-Without cutlery, you’re stuck eating food with your hands or living off of snacks.
 Bringing along a proper cooking set and cutlery is not only useful but also turns any basic camp cooking into a fancy affair.
-Go for sporks instead of forks and knives to save on precious space.
+Go for sporks instead of forks and knives to save on space.

 15. Collapsible Sink